Matty Smith (footballer, born 1997): Shelbourne

 On 28 July 2022, he signed for Shelbourne on loan until the end of the season.
 After 2 goals in 15 appearances in all competitions during his loan spell, on 2 December 2022, it was announced that Smith would be joining Shelbourne on a permanent basis for the 2023 season.
 His first goal of the season coming on 10 April 2023 in a 2-1 win against Sligo Rovers.
 On 6 September 2024, Smith ended a 15 month goal drought when he opened the scoring in a 1–1 draw away to Bohemians with his first goal in 33 games.

 Return to Waterford

 On 6 December 2024, Smith returned to Waterford on a multi-year contract.
 During pre-season Smith underwent knee surgery on an existing injury which the club knew about before signing him, but the rehabilitation period kept him out of action for a long term spell that saw him miss almost the full first season of his contract.
 On 5 October 2025, he made his first appearance since signing for the club 11 months previously, coming on as a late substitute in a 2–0 win at home to Drogheda United.
+He made 5 appearances by th end of the season before on 12 December 2025, it was announced that he had left the club by mutual consent.